Betty’s is the place to be in Douglass

 “We wanted to bring something to town and get something the town could be proud of.
 Kind of have a destination place for people to come and enjoy themselves,” said Gulick, who did most of the demolition of Craig’s and the new construction on Betty’s.

 “We’ve lived in Douglass all our lives.
-And we know we’re probably going to be in Douglass, and we just wanted to bring something to this town that everyone could be proud of and bring the community together and have something that they could enjoy,” explained Kathy Gibson.
+And we know we’re probably going to be in Douglass, and we just wanted to bring something to this town that everyone could be proud of and bring the community together and have something that they could enjoy,” explained Kathy.

 After three years of planning and work, they did it almost entirely on their own.
-The Gibsons and Gulick opened Betty’s last September.
+The Gibsons and Gulick opened Betty’s (named after Kathy’s mother) last September.
 The citizens of Douglass couldn’t wait for it to open.

 “Yes, the community has been great.
 They support us.
 They come.
 We have our regulars here that come in.
-And then we have the people in the surrounding towns come around, and they are great, too,” said Kathy Gibson.
+And then we have the people in the surrounding towns come around, and they are great, too,” said Kathy.

 A quick look at Betty’s guest book shows guests from Winfield to Augusta, Rose Hill to Pittsburg, and as far away as Great Bend, Abilene and out of state.